oshea00/sls-lambdaalb/readme.md

 * `./build.sh`
 * `sls deploy -v`

+To remove:
+* `sls remove`
+Note: make sure to cleanup if you are experimenting - the ALB/ELB charges hourly while on your account.

 Note the `LoadBalancerDNSName: lambd-LoadB-xxxxx.elb.amazonaws.com` displayed as stack output.
 (you can always find it on the stack outputs tab in the AWS console)